itchio/itch-docs/integrating/compatibility-policy.md

 [^8]: Only mainstream format to use [Burrows-Wheeler](https://en.wikipedia.org/wiki/Burrows–Wheeler_transform), typically has low compression \_and \_decompression speeds?
 The world was weird before LZMA.

-[^9]: A quick note to .zip haters: TAR has also had [an eventful childhood](https://en.wikipedia.org/wiki/Tar_(computing)), and as a result, is just as messy.
+[^9]: A quick note to .zip haters: TAR has also had [an eventful childhood](https://en.wikipedia.org/wiki/Tar_%28computing%29), and as a result, is just as messy.
 This is just another of those "ignorance is bliss" subjects, so maybe don't follow that link.

+[^10]: Igor Pavlov is the driving force behind 7-zip.
+Reading the [release notes](https://www.7-zip.org/history.txt) is nothing short of awe-inspiring.
+I feel like we all have a collective debt towards Igor.